Users will love you for itInnerview: Help the world make progress

 How User Research Planning Works

 The process starts by setting clear objectives for what the research should achieve.
 Next, researchers choose methods like interviews, surveys, or usability tests based on those goals.
-Then, they recruit participants who match the target user profile and schedule sessions.
+Then, they recruit participants who represent the target users and schedule sessions.
 Finally, they prepare materials and tools needed for the research.

 Examples of User Research Planning